Installation FAQ

 My dune packages are located in different directories.
 How can I find them using dunecontrol?

-script searches in the current directory and all its subdirectories for files name dune.module
+The dunecontrol script searches in the current directory and all its subdirectories for files name dune.module.

 Those files contain the information about the corresponding dune module and its dependencies.
 Additionally,